monolayer/monorepo/apps/pg/docs/guide/introduction/querying/kysely.md

 - Query for all `users` and their posts.
 - Output the result.

-Eun following command from your project root (*replace the path with the actual path to `example.ts`*):
+Run following command from your project root (*replace the path with the actual path to `example.ts`*):

 ```bash
 npx tsx path/to/example.ts